AdibHoque/PokeAssistant/README.md

 - URL (or IP): Put `https://projectname.glitch.me`.
 Replace projectname with whatever your project's name is.
 You can get it by going to https://glitch.com.
 Under **Your Projects**, you should see the name of your project and the description.
 In my case it is `pokeassistant`.
 ![](assets/9.png)
 - Monitoring Interval: 5 minutes

+Finally click **Create Monitor**.
+And you're done!
+Done with everything!

+## Additional Help
+You can get more help by joining our server https://discord.gg/TYe3U4w or DM CHamburr#2591.

+### Made by CHamburr#2591